 Silence isn’t the same as acceptance.
 If you aren’t getting complaints, it might be because people with disabilities aren’t using your products due to accessibility challenges.
 And if your products aren’t accessible then there’s a good chance your customer complaint channels aren’t either.

-According to our Fable community research panel report, 9 in 10 respondents will try to find a better option when they come across an inaccessible brand.
+According to Fable’s Community Research Panel Report, 9 in 10 respondents will try to find a better option when they come across an inaccessible brand.
 If they find a solution that meets their needs, they tend to stick with it.
 People with disabilities aren’t necessarily going to complain about your digital products.
 Instead, they’ll quietly move on to another brand that delivers what they need.

-Automated testing tools identify technical compliance issues, like missing alt text or color contrast violations.
+Automated testing tools identify technical compliance issues, like missing alt text or insufficient color contrast.
 Testing with people with disabilities reveals how actual assistive technology users interact with your product.
-People with disabilities contribute lived experiences and nuanced perspectives that reveal usability and accessibility issues other testing tools can miss.
+People with disabilities contribute lived experiences and nuanced perspectives that reveal issues that other testing tools can miss.

 People with disabilities can also go beyond telling you whether it’s possible to complete a task and weigh in on whether the experience is enjoyable.
 This is a metric you can keep measuring long term using a free tool like Fable’s Accessible Usability Scale (AUS).